Incorporation of a company - Incorporation of a company

 - No articles of association

-- Commercial name required: personal name of investor + reference to activity (optional) + EIRL/Estabelecimento Individual de Responsabilidade Limitada (which stands for the Portuguese initials of this investment structure (required))
+- Firm name required: name of investor + reference to activity (optional) + EIRL/Estabelecimento Individual de Responsabilidade Limitada (which stands for the Portuguese initials of this investment structure (required))

 Sole Shareholder Limited Liability Company Natural Person or Legal Entity - Company: business through a company (incorporation required)